fivetran/dbt_ad_reporting/README.md

 vars:
   ad_reporting__metricflow_time_spine_enabled: false ## true by default
 ```
-Additionally, the `dbt_date.get_base_dates` macro is used in the generation of the `metricsflow_time_spine.sql` model.
+Additionally, the `fivetran_get_base_dates` macro is used in the generation of the `metricsflow_time_spine` model.
 This macro requires the `dbt_date:time_zone` variable to be defined in the project to generate a time spine based on the defined time zone.
 The default value in this package is `America/Los_Angeles`.
 However, you may override this variable in your own project if you wish.

->**Note**: This variable is defined under the `ad_reporting` hierarchy within this package and should not adjust any local global variable values in your project if you already have this variable defined.
-For more information on why this variable is needed and the different value options, refer to the [dbt-date package documentation](https://github.com/calogica/dbt-date#variables).
+>**Note**: This `dbt_date:time_zone` variable is defined under the `ad_reporting` hierarchy within this package and should not adjust any local global variable values in your project if you already have this variable defined.
+For more information on why this variable is needed and the different value options, refer to the Variable section of the [dbt-date package documentation](https://hub.getdbt.com/godatadriven/dbt_date/latest/).

 ```yml
 ## root dbt_project.yml